mazen1998m/Muslim.AssemblyHelper-v-2.4.0.0/README.md

 This means that no specific assembly name is provided, and the method will return the executing assembly.
 The retrieved assembly is then assigned to the assembly variable for further processing.

-This example is useful when you need to work with the currently executing assembly without explicitly specifying its name.

 ##### Example 2:

 ```csharp